 Approximately 70 minutes into the address, President Donald Trump mentioned rising childhood cancer rates and the prevalence of autism.

-HHS Secretary Robert F. Kennedy acknowledges applause at last night's State of the Union address.
+HHS Secretary Robert F. Kennedy acknowledges applause during President Trump's address to Congress last night.

-Healthcare was mentioned only briefly by President Donald Trump in his State of the Union address last night that had immigration, tariffs, and government spending as its major themes.
+Healthcare was mentioned only briefly by President Donald Trump in his address to Congress last night that had immigration, tariffs, and government spending as its major themes.

 At approximately 70 minutes into the 1 hour and 40 minute address, Trump spoke about rising child cancer rates as an issue that the Make America Healthy Again Commission would tackle.
 The commission, which Trump created with an executive order on Feb.
 13, is chaired by HHS Secretary Robert F. Kennedy Jr.